High value training for public Safety professionals

 Search & Seizure in New Mexico

 The New Mexico Constitution affords its citizens greater protections than its federal counterpart.
 This course focuses on New Mexico’s unique approach in interpreting search and seizure law, known as the interstitial approach.
 Officers will learn about New Mexico’s strong preference for warrants and all of the recognized exceptions to the warrant requirement.
 In these extraordinary times we live in, it is more important than ever that officers are well-versed in search and seizure law.
 This course, taught by former Chief Deputy DA Erik Scramlin, teaches officers everything they need to know about search and seizure law in New Mexico.
 Erik brings excitement and high value takeaways to this course.
 Officers will leave with the knowledge and confidence to meet the challenge of building strong cases while protecting their citizens’ rights.
+This course is approved by NM DPS.

 The Officer Prosecutor

 This course is a step-by-step guide to handling officer prosecuted cases.
 Officers will learn how to conduct pre-trial discovery, negotiate plea offers and conduct their own bench trials.
 When confronted by a skilled defense attorney, many officers will simply dismiss their case.
 This course will give officers the tools and confidence they need to effectively prosecute their own cases.
 Officers will engage in hands on activities including a mock trial where they will conduct opening statements, direct examinations, cross examinations and closing arguments.
 Officers will leave this course with the necessary skill set to meet the challenge of prosecuting their own cases in court.
+This course is approved by NM DPS.

 Protecting Civil Rights While Minimizing Exposure to Lawsuits